2011–12 Big Ten Conference men's basketball season

 The regular season ended with Michigan, Michigan State and Ohio State tied for the league championship.
 Wisconsin finished in second place.

 Michigan State's Draymond Green was named the Conference Player of the Year.
 Michigan State's Tom Izzo was named conference Coach of the Year.
+Green and Izzo both won their respective (player and coach) national awards from the National Association of Basketball Coaches.
+Green and Jared Sullinger were both recognized as 2012 NCAA Men's Basketball All-Americans.
+Robbie Hummel was awarded the Lowe's Senior CLASS Award.
+Aaron Craft won the Elite 89 Award.
+Craft (1st team), Drew Crawford (2nd team) and Zack Novak (3rd team) were named Academic All-America.

 Bankers Life Fieldhouse in Indianapolis, Indiana hosted the Big Ten tournament from March 8–March 11.
 Michigan State defeated Ohio State in the championship game to win the tournament championship.
 Draymond Green was also named tournament MVP.
 As a result, the Spartans received the conference's automatic bid to the NCAA tournament.
 Six teams (Indiana, Michigan, Michigan State, Ohio State, Purdue, and Wisconsin) received invitations to the NCAA tournament.
 The conference had an 11–6 record in the Tournament, with Indiana, Michigan State, Ohio State, and Wisconsin reaching the Sweet Sixteen.
 Ohio State advanced to the Final Four.
 Three teams (Iowa, Minnesota, and Northwestern) received bids to the National Invitation Tournament.
 The conference had a 6–3 record with Minnesota losing in the championship game.
+Meyers Leonard was a lottery selection (11th overall) in the 2012 NBA draft, with Jared Sullinger also being selected in the first round and Draymond Green and Robbie Hummel being chosen in the second round.